Evidence Level

 Benefits

-Neal 2021 SSaSS trial (NEJM 385:1067-1077, n=20,995 high-risk Chinese adults) found a 25% potassium-enriched salt substitute reduced stroke 14%, major cardiovascular events 13%, and all-cause mortality 12% over 4.74 years.
+A landmark cluster-randomized trial of nearly 21,000 high-risk Chinese adults using a 25% potassium-enriched salt substitute documented a 14% reduction in stroke, 13% reduction in major cardiovascular events, and 12% reduction in all-cause mortality over 4.74 years.
 Hyperkalemia was not increased.
-The strongest outcome-trial evidence to date that increasing potassium intake reduces hard cardiovascular endpoints.
+This is the strongest outcome-trial evidence to date that increasing potassium intake reduces hard cardiovascular endpoints — not just blood pressure as a surrogate marker.

 Kidney stone prevention

 Potassium citrate alkalinizes urine and reduces urinary calcium excretion, significantly lowering risk of calcium oxalate stone formation.
 FDA-approved as the prescription drug Urocit-K® for recurrent nephrolithiasis.
-Higher dietary potassium intake (from fruits, vegetables) is associated with lower lifetime stone risk in cohort studies.
+Higher dietary potassium intake (from fruits and vegetables) is associated with lower lifetime stone risk in cohort studies — useful for both prevention and recurrence reduction in stone-forming patients.

 Muscle function and cramp prevention

 Potassium is essential for muscle membrane repolarization after each contraction.
-Hypokalemia causes muscle weakness, cramps, and fatigue — particularly common in athletes with high sweat losses, people on thiazide or loop diuretics, and those with chronic vomiting/diarrhea.
-Adequate dietary intake (4,000+ mg/day) prevents most muscle-related symptoms.
+Hypokalemia causes muscle weakness, cramps, and fatigue — particularly common in athletes with high sweat losses, people on thiazide or loop diuretics, and those with chronic vomiting or diarrhea.
+Adequate dietary intake (4,000+ mg/day) prevents most muscle-related symptoms in otherwise healthy adults.

 Fluid balance and electrolyte support

 As the dominant intracellular cation, potassium pairs with extracellular sodium to maintain the osmotic gradient that regulates cell volume, nerve impulse transmission, and muscle function.
-Sweat losses during prolonged exercise are typically 100–300 mg/hour.
-Low-carb and ketogenic diets increase renal potassium excretion, often requiring more dietary potassium to prevent fatigue and cramping.
+Sweat losses during prolonged exercise are typically 100-300 mg/hour.
+Low-carb and ketogenic diets increase renal potassium excretion, often requiring higher dietary potassium to prevent fatigue and cramping during the adaptation period.

 Mechanism of action